onflow/ccf/ccf_specs.md

   - `name` MUST be unique in `composite-type-value.fields`.
   - `identifier` MUST be unique in `composite-type-value.initializers`.

-- Elements of `restricted-type.restrictions` MUST be unique.

-- `field-name` MUST be unique in `composite-type`.
+- elements MUST be unique in `restricted-type` or `restricted-type-value`.

 - keys MUST be unique in `dict-value`.
 Decoders are not always required to check for duplicate dictionary keys.
 In some cases, checking for duplicate dictionary key is not necessary or it may be delegated to the application.